 To begin with, Fiorina’s two largest applause generators of the evening were related to what are undoubtedly gendered issues: Namely, Donald Trump’s earlier comments about her face, and her own stance on Planned Parenthood.

-Empowering women is about more than platitudes and standing up to the GOP boys’ club.
 Given an opportunity to respond to Trump’s remarks about her, Fiorina said simply “I think women all over this country heard very clearly what Mr. Trump said.”
 Her response was met with raucous applause from the Reagan Library audience, and hailed on Twitter and in the media as the moment she “owned” her rival.
 Classy where others are boorish, Fiorina cut a striking figure—a woman who could hold her own, whether fielding sexist attacks or questions on military budgets.
 But while it was indeed incredibly satisfying to have seen a woman use so few words to silence the famously effusive Donald Trump, it is ironic that the candidate looking to re-energize female voters would simultaneously support policies that actively disempower them.

 Perhaps the biggest example of this disconnect is represented by Fiorina’s crusade against Planned Parenthood.
 When discussing recent videos released to discredit the health care nonprofit, Fiorina gave an impassioned speech directly to the camera in which she implored president Obama to watch some of the footage.
 Although the scenes she described literally do not exist, her self-described fight for “the character of our nation” was again met with loud and sustained applause.

 This is the Fiorina conundrum: How to treat a woman who hopes to attract more women to the Republican party, yet doesn’t care to cater to their needs, who claims to want to “reclaim” the term feminism for the GOP, yet who doesn’t seem to know what the word “feminism” actually means.
-Fiorina states that “feminism has devolved into a left-leaning political ideology.”
-This is simply not the case.

 In June, Fiorina stated that “feminism has devolved into a left-leaning political ideology where women are pitted against men and used as a political weapon to win elections … A feminist is a woman who lives the life she chooses.”
 This is simply not the case.
 As Chimamanda Ngozi Adichie said quite accurately, feminism is the belief in the social, political, and economic equality of the sexes.
 It is not a left-wing tactic, nor is it a zero-sum game in which women can only rise up when men are brought down.